With visual aides. :)

 Sometimes a girl's best friend is her teddy.
 Say hi to mine, Puddin'.

-Howard Cosell and Marv Alpert had
+Howard Cosell and Marv Alpert had a love child.

 Sometimes we all need a nap.